revoltez/RustNet/Readme.md

 > __Warning__:
-*this project is for learning purposes only, especially for beginners that want to implement a simple network in a modular approach, it should not be used in production, instead check [libp2p](https://libp2p.io/) and its rust implementation*
+*this project is for learning purposes only, it should not be used in production, instead check [libp2p](https://libp2p.io/) and its rust implementation*
 # charachteristics

 - Has minimum dependancies to third party libraries